HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Check blower speed

-- Check the condensate drain pan for damage
+- Check the condensate drain pan and drain line for damage

 - Check air registers and ducts for cleanliness